bugsbugsbux/notes-on-nix/notes-on-nix.md

 ## Packages

-If a package is not available in nixpkgs, it can be added in two ways:
+The above definitions differentiated between "package" and "derivation", not because the documentation does so (in fact, it uses the terms almost interchangeably), but because the target audience, new nix users, likely has the presumption, that packages are binaries which the package manager downloads and puts in the right places on the system.
+This is not how nix works, but in some cases effectively what it does, if the term package is understood as build output.
+Actually, nix downloads build instructions (derivations) and checks whether it can find a cache of their result: if it does, it simply downloads the cached binary and installs it (to the nix store); if it does not, it builds locally.

-1. **In-tree**: This means to create a local copy of nixpkgs, add the package and use this local version to rebuild the system:
+If nixpkgs does not have a package (because there is no derivation describing it), it can be added in two ways:
-   `nixos-rebuild switch -I nixpkgs=./nixpkgs`
+1. **In-tree**: This means to create a local copy of the nixpkgs repo, add the derivation to it and use this local version. (`nixos-rebuild switch -I nixpkgs=./nixpkgs`)
-2. **Out-of-tree**: Instead of modifying a local copy of nixpkgs, the new package is created as part of the configuration.
+2. **Out-of-tree**: Instead of adding the derivation to a local copy of nixpkgs, it is specified in a nix configuration file.
    ```nix
    # /etc/nixos/configuration.nix
    { pkgs, ... }: {